 Under the Spiny Dogfish FMP, a state may request de minimis status if its commercial landings of spiny dogfish are less than 1% of the coastwide commercial total.
 If granted, the state is exempt from the monitoring requirements of the commercial spiny dogfish fishery for the following fishing year.
 However, all states, including those granted de minimis status, must continue to report any spiny dogfish commercial or recreational landings within their jurisdiction via annual state compliance reports.
-Delaware requested and qualified for de minimis status for the 2022/2023 fishing season (Table 6).
-New York also requested for de minimis status, but their commercial landings (112,070 pounds) represent about 1.14% of the coastwide total.
+Delaware and New York requested and qualified for de minimis status for the 2022/2023 fishing season (Table 6).